Complete Guide To The Jinhae Cherry Blossom Festival

 The official recommended route for a trip to Jinhae during the festival is:

 Jangboksan Sculpture Park → Yeojwacheon Stream Cherry Blossom Road → Jinhae NFRDI Environment Eco-Park → Republic of Korea Naval Academy → Jehwangsan Park → Anmin Hill → Gyeonghwa Station

-However, we decided to skip the Naval Academy, which gave us more time to hang around and enjoy the beauty of the sakura.
+However, you can skip the Naval Academy to have more time to hang around and enjoy the beauty of the cherry blossoms.